think-mm/enblog/input/posts/2015/04-14-an-exclusive-interview-of-prof-craig-brandist-by-sankar-ray.md

 in the USSR in the 1920s and 1930s and how this worked in and through language.

-SR :A school of cultural theorists who endorse Antonio Gramsci's views on culture and linguistics suggests that Mao Zedong's Great Proletarian Cultural Revolution was an endorsement of Aleksandor Bogdanov's thesis on Proletcult.
+SR: A school of cultural theorists who endorse Antonio Gramsci's views on culture and linguistics suggests that Mao Zedong's Great Proletarian Cultural Revolution was an endorsement of Aleksandor Bogdanov's thesis on Proletcult.
 If it is true, wasn't the GPCR a negation of Lenin's perception of culture or cultural revolution as Lenin profoundly differed with Bogdanov on proletcult?

-CB:The 'GPCR' was in reality neither primarily cultural nor revolutionary, but Mao struggling to maintain power against opponents in the bureaucracy through the mobilization of youth in particular.
+CB: The 'GPCR' was in reality neither primarily cultural nor revolutionary, but Mao struggling to maintain power against opponents in the bureaucracy through the mobilization of youth in particular.
 This attempt to boost populist appeal was crucial after the disaster of the 'Great Leap Forward'.
 There were fundamental differences